Harrah History, Family Crest & Coats of Arms

 Irish surnames are linked to the long Gaelic heritage of the Island nation.
 The original Gaelic form of the name Harrah is O hEaghra, connoting a descendant of Eaghra.
 Harrah is a patronymic surname, which derived from the vernacular given name tradition.

 Early Origins of the Harrah family

 The surname Harrah was first found in County Sligo (Irish: Sligeach), in the province of Connacht in Northwestern Ireland, where they held a family seat from ancient times.

 Early History of the Harrah family

-Another 245 words (18 lines of text) are included under the topic Early Harrah History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Harrah research.
+Another 111 words (8 lines of text) are included under the topic Early Harrah History in all our PDF Extended History products and printed products wherever possible.

 Harrah Spelling Variations

 The scribes who created documents long before either the Gaelic or English language resembled their standardized versions of today recorded words as they sounded.
 Consequently, in the Middle Ages the names of many people were recorded under different spellings each time they were written down.
 Research on the Harrah family name revealed numerous spelling variations, including Hara, Harra, O'Hara and others.

 Early Notables of the Harrah family (pre 1700)